0xC4aE1e5/emerald/README.md

 ### Windows

-Emerald is written in Ruby, so you need Ruby.
+Emerald is written in Ruby, but the installer installs Ruby for you.

 1. Run `install.ps1`
 2. Run `emerald` in CMD